ahollyer/MIT-Intro-Comp-Sci/README.md

-# MIT-Intro-Comp-Sci
-## Programs written for MIT 6.00: Introduction to Computer Science &amp; Programming Using Python
+# MIT 6.00: Introduction to Computer Science &amp; Programming Using Python

 I'm using this repository to track my progress as I work through the course.
 Feel free to copy this to track your own progress.